nglmercer/android-linux-desktop/README.md

 # android-linux-desktop
  Documentation and testing of programs, applications and uses of the Linux environment in Android using Termux, both for root users with chroot Linux (root) and proot Linux (noroot)
 ## Prerequisites
+1. Download Termux from the [Termux GitHub repository](https://github.com/termux/termux-app) in releases download section (not playstore version) or download this apk in f-droid store.
+2. Download Termux:x11 from the [Termux:x11 GitHub repository](https://github.com/termux/termux-x11) in releases download section.
+3. Install Termux and Termux:x11 on your Android device.
 ### Termux

 Termux is a terminal emulator and Linux environment for Android.